GSA/digitalgov.gov/content/authors/robert-jolly/_index.md

 # If blank, we'll use just your name.
 Learn more http://mypronouns.org
 pronoun: he/him
 # Keep it under 50 words and only one paragraph
 bio: Robert Jolly is an accessibility-focused product manager working on GSA’s 10x Delivery Team.
-Robert has previously been co-lead for the TTS Accessibility Guild and was a member of the W3C’s Web Accessibility Initiative Education and Outreach Working Group.
+Robert has previously been co-lead for the TTS Accessibility Guild, and was a member of the W3C’s Web Accessibility Initiative (WAI) Education and Outreach Working Group.
 # e.g. U.S. General Services Administration
 agency_full_name: U.S. General Services Administration
 # Agency Acronym [e.g., GSA]